 The first Peabody Awards of 2019 were announced today, with eight documentaries being honored and Kartemquin Films (Minding the Gap, Hoops Dreams) set for an Institutional Award for its “commitment to unflinching documentary filmmaking and telling an American history rooted in social justice and the stories of the marginalized.”

 WASHINGTON (AP) — The Library of Congress will begin presenting an award named for Ken Burns, who elevated the craft of historical documentaries.
-Officials announced on Tuesday the creation of the Library of Congress Lavine/Ken Burns Prize for Film.
-The annual award will recognize a filmmaker whose documentary uses original research and compelling narrative to […]
+Officials announced on Tuesday the creation of […]

 WPIX’s Marketing Team Creates Documentary Series